 - Extended periods of sleep

-In the second week of crack withdrawal, you may experience increased hunger as well as a lingering sense of depression.
-During this period of detox, the brain starts producing more dopamine on its own.
+- Week 2: In the second week of crack withdrawal, you may experience increased hunger as well as a lingering sense of depression.
+During this period of crack cocaine detox, the brain starts producing more dopamine on its own.
 While an encouraging sign, you will still feel lingering cravings to use the drug.
-As you progress in detox, you may alternate between anxiety and depression and your moods will fluctuate.
-Depending on the severity of your use, the detox process from crack can last several months.

 The Importance of Crack Withdrawal Symptom Treatment

 When you are considering getting clean and sober from this potent drug, it is important to detox from crack under the strict supervision of experienced treatment personnel.
 You may feel that you can detox from crack on your own.
-While it is an appealing option, self-detox or going cold turkey will do more harm than good.
+While it is an appealing option, self-detox or beginning your crack cocaine detox by just quitting will do more harm than good.

 While not particularly life-threatening on their own, the withdrawal symptoms associated with crack can be dangerous if you are addicted to other drugs.
 Additionally, underlying medical conditions can also compound your withdrawal symptoms.
 To safely detox from crack, undergoing intensive treatment is the best and safest option.

 What to Expect from Drug Treatment for Crack Cocaine